-Spielberg-produced Amazon mini-series in Mexico put on hold over coronavirus - letter
+Spielberg-produced Amazon mini-series in Mexico put on hold over coronavirus: letter

 Amazon did not immediately respond to a request for comment.

-It comes after the cancellation of the Guadalajara International Film Festival, set to kick off in Mexico’s second biggest city late next week.
+The move came after the cancellation of the Guadalajara International Film Festival, set to kick off in Mexico’s second biggest city late next week, and as U.S. studios delayed filming.

+Walt Disney Co on Friday said it has halted production on some live-action films for a short time on concerns over the rapidly spreading coronavirus.

+Warner Bros.
+Pictures said on Saturday the company had put production of “The Batman” movie on hold for two weeks.

 Reporting by Mexico City Newsroom; Editing by Chizu Nomiyama and Diane Craft